 The dogs needs are not met, the problem remains and another arises.
 It’s worse for dogs and people.

-Positive reinforcement would assess and analyse the situation much, much more.
+The trainer should have assessed why the dog was so stressed in the first place.
+Positive reinforcement would analyse the situation much, much more.
 Perhaps the dog is worried that they will be ignored now the boyfriend was there, if so they would need reassurance.
 If it seemed more like aggressive barking from fear, I would begin with asking what the relationship between dog and boyfriend was like, then depending on what they said, possibly encourage the dog to use their flight instinct rather than be self defensive.

 Dominance theorists think dogs want to be in charge… so whatever your problem, that’s your answer.
 It’s dog training at it’s laziest.
 When troubleshooting behaviour, a good trainer should consider many things- not just what is the dog doing and how they are conveying their feelings, but also what do they want, what else is going on around them, how well are the dog and owner communicating, as well as routines and habits … and so on and so on.